alexyuly/ViewScript-Runtime/README.md

 🪄✨💖🌺

-Compendium Studio is available as an app for desktop platforms like macOS and Windows.

-Compendium Studio is your one stop shop.
+Compendium Studio is your one stop shop for building apps that run in a web browser.

-- ☑️ Create, open, and save `.spec` files with Compendium code.
+- ☑️ Create, open, and save `.spec` files containing Compendium code.
-- ☑️ Explore open files and their inner elements.
+- ☑️ Explore a tree of open files and their inner elements.
-- ☑️ Develop reusable, stateful components.
+- ☑️ Develop reactive components with two-way data bindings. _(Yes!)_
-- ☑️ Define readable concepts with data and business logic.
+- ☑️ Define reusable concepts with data and business logic.
+- ☑️ Drag, drop, adjust, and inspect your app like it was Figma.
+- ☑️ Preview and test your app without compiling or refreshing.
-- ☑️ Build and deploy HTML, CSS, JS to remote environments.
+- ☑️ Build and deploy production-ready HTML, CSS, and JavaScript.

-- ☑️ Preview and test your apps.
+Built with love ❤️
+Built from pain 😅

 ## Explorer